QuickBooks Tracks Your Detroit Cash but Has No Idea If a Program Is Losing Money

 How to choose a developer in Detroit

 Hire a partner who understands manufacturing cost accounting, not just bookkeeping.
 Ask how they amortize tooling across volume and track PPV.
-The best builds connect the costing layer to your ERP, your inventory management software, and your business intelligence dashboards so program margin reflects real production, purchasing, and scrap data.
+The best builds connect the costing layer to your ERP, your inventory management software, and your business intelligence (BI) dashboards so program margin reflects real production, purchasing, and scrap data.

 - !They treat it as bookkeeping; ask how they model program-level P&L